 For this purpose, a social media monitoring system that alerts you when people are talking about your business, brand or industry is critical.
 Cision® Social Media Monitoring is a Google Alerts alternative for social media (which also monitors blogs, traditional media outlets and much more) so no brand-related conversations are missed.
 Advanced marketers can get super specific with monitoring by incorporating filters and Boolean operators for ultra-customized reporting.

 Web monitoring is a necessity these days.
-Not only do these tools give marketers the ability to respond and create engagement, they also identify the channels that connect with their audiences the best.
+Not only do these tools give marketers the ability to respond and create engagement

 Know the Influencers

 Influencer marketing is one of the most effective ways to reach your audience.
 According to a study conducted by Twitter, 40 percent of social media users have purchased a product because of exposure through an influencer.
 This report also found that conversion rates were over five times stronger when customers learned about a brand through tweets from businesses and influencers alike.

 The key is finding the right personalities to partner with.
 Your marketing team must understand which influencers are able to reach different audience segments.
 Cision’s media database is the most comprehensive influencer and media database for communicators and is constantly updated.
 This tool helps you identify the influencers that will have the most impact based on your industry.

 In order to reach various pockets of your target audience, you may have to reach out to multiple influencers who are connected with these demographics.
 Glossier did an excellent job of this with their recent collaboration with hundreds of diverse influencers on social media.
 By connecting their content strategy to micro-influencers with an incredibly wide range of backgrounds, Glossier was able to increase their audience reach, resulting in a 600 percent growth in revenue.